nrjones8/cdcr-population-data/README.md

 # Why this data?
 The CDCR (California Department of Corrections and Rehabilitation) releases monthly reports on the number of people in state prisons around California.
 These reports also include the designed capacities of each prison, and how the current population compares to that capacity.
 California prisons have had extreme overcrowding issues for a long time - see, e.g. [Brown v Plata](https://en.wikipedia.org/wiki/Brown_v._Plata), which is the US Supreme Court case that finally sparked a concerted effort to reduce overcrowding.

 Unfortunately, the reports provided by the CDCR are only available in PDF format, and therefore very difficult to do any structured analysis with.
 This repository changes that, parsing the monthly PDF reports from 1996 to the present day to provide these data in an easy-to-use CSV format.
-You can view that dataset in this repository: https://github.com/nrjones8/cdcr-population-data/blob/master/data/monthly_cdcr_population.csv
+That CSV is [available here](data/monthly_cdcr_population.csv).

 The data look something like this:
 ```